 Step 1: Disassemble Your Knife (If Possible)

-Some pocket knives are designed to be disassembled for cleaning.
+Some types of knives are designed to be disassembled for cleaning.
 If yours is one, carefully take it apart, ensuring you keep track of all components.
 Disassembly allows for a more thorough cleaning, especially in removing debris and dirt from moving parts.

 Step 2: Clean the Blade and Handle